The social insurance fund for the self-employed has been abolished, so what are the consequences for small business owners in France?

 The change in the administrative architecture will not change the level

-of the social security contributions made by business owners, nor will
+of the social security contributions paid by business owners, nor will

 there be any change in the rights to which they are entitled.